The Ultimate Guide to Davos

 Conveniently located at just 200 metres on skis from the ski lift, Tivoli Lodge is an ideal ski-in/ ski-out property.
 A family-friendly chalet at just a five-minute drive from the village centre, this property has everything you could need from an extensive wellness area to a ball pit room for children to play in.
 With seven bedrooms, Tivoli Lodge can accommodate up to 12 adults and four children.

-If you are looking to stay in a private location, Chalet Block provides guests with breathtaking views of Lake Davos and is able to accommodate eight people across four bedrooms.
+If you are looking to for a beautiful mountain home only a short drive from the centre then Chalet Jakobshorn is the perfect choice.
 Penthouse Elbert Lodge is the perfect base for those attending the World Economic Forum with the congress centre within walking distance.
 We also have access to a variety of off-market properties available for the World Economic Forum.

 Where to Eat & Drink in DavosRestaurant Guide to Davos